Yainer Diaz Player Props: Astros vs. Mets

-After batting .250 with two doubles, three home runs, a walk and six RBI in his past 10 games, Yainer Diaz and the Houston Astros take on the New York Mets (who will hand the ball to Justin Verlander) at 8:10 PM ET on Tuesday.
+Yainer Diaz -- with a slugging percentage of .595 in his past 10 games, including three home runs -- will be in action for the Houston Astros versus the New York Mets, with Tylor Megill on the hill, on June 21 at 2:10 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Mets.
+He strung together two hits (going 2-for-4) in his last appearance against the Mets.

 Yainer Diaz Game Info & Props vs. the Mets